Echelon-Guild/EGON/README.md

 You will need several environment variables configured on the container.

-AZURE_STORAGE_CONNECTION_STRING should contain a connection string to an Azure Storage Account that can run Tables.
+AZURE_PRIVATE_STORAGE_CONNECTION_STRING should contain a connection string to an Azure Storage Account that can run Tables.
+AZURE_PUBLIC_STORAGE_CONNECTION_STRING should contain a connection string to an account with a public container in Azure blob storage.

 DISCORD_TOKEN should have your bot token from the discord developer portal.